 It calls Omoide Yokocho or memory lane.
 Seem fitting for the place, isn’t it?
-So when I knew that it is in Tokyo, smacked in Shinjuku area nonetheless, I got my eyebrow raised.
+So when I knew that it is in Tokyo, smacked right in the middle of bustling Shinjuku area nonetheless, I got my eyebrow raised.
 It also goes by another name; one that is more catchy and definitely stuck with me: Piss Alley.

 Back in the old days, it says that the area was the Tokyo’s underworld’s territory.
 Naturally, this narrow laneway was a place where you would like to avoid, especially after dark.
 And where the Piss Alley name came from?
 Well, Tokyo in those days didn’t have so many fancy toilets like what they have now.
 So… the narrow alley was where they go when they have to go.
 The name was quite explanatory huh?

 Most of the restaurants here are still very traditional.
-In the sense that the owner will be the one who does everything – manning the grill, serving the food, cleaning, cashier duty, and chatting up the customer.
-Most restaurants are quite small that could only fit around ten people at a time.
+In the sense that the owner will be the one who does everything – manning the grill, serving the food, cleaning, cashier duty, and chatting up the customers.
+Most restaurants are quite small that they can only fit around ten people at a time.

 I thought the place will cater to mostly local, but turns out it was quite touristy!
-So it was not really Tokyo’s off the beaten path, but it was a nice change from the modernized world outside of this alley.
+So it was not really Tokyo’s off the beaten path per se but it was still a nice change from the modernized world outside of this alley.